dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-build-with-container.md

 ## Requirements

 It is recommended that you add a [Directory.Build.props](Directory.Build.props) file to your project to use different `obj` and `bin` folders for local and container use, to avoid conflicts between them.
-You should delete your existing obj and bin folders before making this change.
+Delete your existing obj and bin folders before making this change.
 You can also use `dotnet clean` for this purpose.

-This approach relies on [volume mounting](https://docs.docker.com/engine/admin/volumes/volumes/) (that's the `-v` argument in the following commands) to mount source into the container (without using a Dockerfile).
+These instructions rely on [volume mounting](https://docs.docker.com/engine/admin/volumes/volumes/) (that's the `-v` argument in the following commands) to mount local directories into a container (without using a Dockerfile).
 You may need to [Enable shared drives (Windows)](https://docs.docker.com/docker-for-windows/#shared-drives) or [file sharing (macOS)](https://docs.docker.com/docker-for-mac/#file-sharing) first.

-## Build .NET source with Docker run
+## Build source with the .NET Core SDK, using `docker run`

-You can build your application with the .NET Core SDK Docker image.
-You will find built assets in the `out` directory.
+Build your application with the .NET Core SDK Docker image.
+Built assets will be in the `out` directory on your local disk.

 The instructions assume that you are in the root of the repository.
 You can use the following commands, given your environment: